eleblanc-ai/SweetPea/docs/demo-walkthrough.md

 * Try a tutorial:
-    * [Adding functionality to the core server ](docs/back-end-functionality.md)
+    * [Adding an API endpoint to the core server ](docs/back-end-functionality.md)